yamcs/yamcs/docs/server-manual/mdb/algorithm-definitions.rst

 * only Java is supported as a language
 * not possible to specify input parameters

-These algorithms have to implement the interface :javadoc:`org.yamcs.xtceproc.DataDecoder`.
+These algorithms have to implement the interface :javadoc:`org.yamcs.mdb.DataDecoder`.